DJCordhose/frontend-monorepo/README.md

   -  Observer components rather untypical for React (yet)
   - Developer tooling not as good as Redux
   - Docs, StackOverflow etc. much less comprehensive than Redux
-  - 👉 Both libraries good choice and can be used
+  - Both libraries good choice and can be used
-  - 👉 "No one has been fired for Redux yet".
+  - "No one has been fired for chosing Redux, yet".

 ### Testing